tensorchord/envd-docs/docs/blog/envd-on-remote-serve.md

 ### Access it from your local computer

 First, you can copy the private key access the environment/container to your local computer. on remote machine, open the `~/.ssh/config`, find the section whose host matched the directory you build your environment.
-For example, if you build your environment in the directory named `demo`, the host will be `host.envd`.
+For example, if you build your environment in the directory named `demo`, the host will be `demo.envd`.
 ```
 Host demo.envd
   ForwardAgent yes